twin3/Scron/README.md

 - [x] User friendly [Wiki](https://github.com/twin3/Scron/wiki) you can direct your users to in order to help them easily understand how to become a Scron pro
 - [x] Run on your websites, servers or JS-based applications (needs to be ES6 compatible one way or another)
 - [x] No additional dependencies!
 The project is entirely self contained!
+- [x] Can be used just for its date-formatting functionality!

 If you're looking for help with this library either integrating into your own project or are looking for assistance in understanding how to write a Scron formula, then please jump over to the [Wiki](https://github.com/twin3/Scron/wiki) which we are continuously improving to provide the best help we can achieve.